redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/README.md

 ## Presentations

 The exercises are self explanatory and guide the participants through the entire lab.
-All concepts are explained when they are introduced.
+All concepts are explained as they are introduced.

 Have a look at a general deck about Red Hat's Edge strategy:
 [Red Hat Edge Compute Platform](../../decks/rh_edge_compute_platform.pdf)